IneffableKoD/ineffablekod.github.io/aboutme.md

 Word of warning: The crypto-world attracts lots of scammers.
 I get impersonated alot (flattering? no, not when imitation leads to harm).

 Disclaimer: I don't take responsibility for any harm/damage that ensues form anything I post on this website.
+The content of this website is not necessarily connected to my work.